frustra/strayphotons/README.md

 - **High Performance Core Engine** - Stray Photons is built on top of [Tecs](https://github.com/xthexder/Tecs), a transactional Entity Component System designed for multi-threaded applications.
 The core engine is designed to maximize framerate stability for VR, and take advantage of increasing core counts in modern processors.

 - **VR-focused Design** - The engine's features are all designed with VR as the main focus.
 Interactions are all done through physics actors in the world such as the player's hands.
-Stray Photon's rendering has been designed around VR's high framerates and resolution requirements.
+Stray Photon's rendering has been designed around VR's high frame rates and resolution requirements.

-- **Voxel-Based GI Lighting** - Stray Photons supports fully interactive Global Illumination (GI) without the requirement of raytracing hardware.
+- **Voxel-Based GI Lighting** - Stray Photons supports fully interactive Global Illumination (GI) without the requirement of ray tracing hardware.
 This voxel-based approach to GI lighting partially decouples the lighting calculation from the rendering resolution, allowing for interactive bounce lighting, even in VR.

     <img src="https://assets.strayphotons.net/demos/glowing_duck.png" alt="Glowing Duck Lighting" width="400" />